 First Offense: Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension.
+Subsequent Offense: 1-180 days out-of-school suspension or expulsion.

 Vandalism (see Board policy ECA) - Willful damage or the attempt to cause damage to real or personal property belonging to the district, staff or students.